Gen Z Retrospective: The Menendez Brothers

 Featured Image Courtesy of Politico.

 The public sentiment at the time overwhelmingly aligned with the prosecution.
 As the trial was televised, media coverage focused on questioning the abuse claims and portraying the brothers as spoiled rich kids gone violent.
-Oprah Winfrey plainly expressed that she did not believe the brothers crying on the stand, and Saturday Night Live aired a skit that openly mocked Erik and Lyle emoting for laughs.
+Oprah Winfrey expressed that she did not believe the brothers crying on the stand, and Saturday Night Live aired a skit mocking the brothers’ emotionality while testifying.

 In January of 1994, a mistrial was declared.
 Both juries (they had one jury each) could not reach a verdict.
 The brothers would be given a second trial with one jury, but Judge Stanley Weisberg ruled that this time around, the sexual abuse testimony had to be severely limited.
 Additionally, there was no option for a manslaughter charge – the brothers had to be convicted with first-degree murder, or entirely acquitted.
 This eventually led to the former, and the brothers were given life sentences without the possibility of parole.
-Erik and Lyle were put in different prisons, and they did not see each other until 2018 when Lyle was transferred to Erik’s correctional facility – 22 years of separation.
+Erik and Lyle were put in different prisons, and they did not see each other until 2018 when Lyle was transferred to Erik’s correctional facility.

 This brings us to now.
 The Menendez brothers have served almost 35 years in prison.
 There has been a resurgence of their case in social media for many reasons.
 The first is the reviewing of new evidence which came to light last year, when Roy Rossello, a former member of Menudo, a band that José Menendez managed, alleged that the brothers’ father had drugged and raped him when he was 14.
 A letter was also recovered that Erik wrote to his cousin Andy about 8 months before the killings, discussing the abuse by his father.

 This has been coupled with Ryan Murphy’s Netflix series Monsters, which recounts the brothers’ story from differing perspectives.
 The series has undergone a significant amount of attention and backlash, due to its portrayal of events and the brothers.
-Erik himself put out a statement denouncing the series’ fictionalized version of events.
+Erik Menendez put out a statement denouncing the series’ fictionalized version of events.
 Despite these complaints, it is undeniable that the series has played a part in the public’s eagerness to discuss the case again.
-Particularly Gen Z as well as older generations are examining the case retrospectively and recognizing its injustice.
-TikTok has been highly impactful in raising awareness about the case again.
-Lyle admitted this in The Menendez Brothers, the documentary released about the brothers in early October.
+Gen Z as well as older generations are examining the case retrospectively and recognizing the complexity and effects of abuse and trauma.
+Lyle discussed this in The Menendez Brothers, the documentary released about the brothers in early October.

 MV5BNDAzYzEzZDMtOWE3Ny00MTU3LWIwY2MtMDYzZmYzYTZkYjJkXkEyXkFqcGc@.
 V1